The North Atlantic cold-water prawn is remarkable for its bright pink colour both before and after cooking.

 See how the finest shell-on prawns are caught by our seagoing factory trawlers, far from shore in the North Atlantic and Arctic oceans.Time:

 Royal Greenland's trawls are fitted with sorting grids and escape panels that lead any larger fish that have entered the trawl opening back into the sea.
 Royal Greenland also supports the research and development of less invasive trawling methods with less impact on the seabed and reduced fuel consumption for the fishing vessels.

 The fisheries in Western Greenland, Canada and Norway are all certified as sustainable by the Marine Stewardship Council and evaluated to be well-managed and supervised via mandatory catch logs.

 Most of the prawns are processed on board, before being sent directly to our customers.
 At sea, the trawlers Akamalik, Qaqqatsiaq and Nataarnaq process the prawns immediately after landing their catch.
 The prawns are sorted, cooked and quick-frozen within a few hours of leaving the water.

 Prawns from both inshore and offshore fisheries are landed at the land-based factories.
 Here, the cold-water prawns are quality-assessed and size-graded, before entering the production line.
 The prawns are then cooked and peeled before they are quick frozen.
 From the factories, the processed prawns are either shipped directly to customers around the world, or to our other factories for advanced processing and packaging.

-Some of our prawns pass through our processing facilities in Germany, where they are repacked.
+Some of our prawns pass through our processing facilities in Germany, where they are repacked or brined.